Arnautt/whatsapp-group-analyzer/README.md

 Analyze automatically your WhatsApp group conversations just by uploading a text file.
-Go to the application website HYPERLINK, follow the instructions on the sidebar and enjoy !
+Go to the application [website](https://arnautt-whatsapp-group-analyzer-app-14gt3z.streamlitapp.com/), follow the instructions on the sidebar and enjoy !